Guide to sending money abroad

 -

-If you know you will need to send money abroad on a regular basis, it could make sense to set up an international bank account.
+If you know you'll need to send money abroad on a regular basis, it could make sense to set up an international bank account.
 You can bank in different major currencies with flexibility.

-- International Current Account in Sterling, US Dollars or Euros
+- International Current Account in sterling, US dollars or euro.

 -